-- 2 Resistant......Moderately tall, with normal trifoliolates - 3 Susceptible.....Some stunting with reduced size trifoliolates - 4 Susceptible......Significant stunting with only unifoliolates or occasional small trifoliolates.

-The leaves are often crinkled and chlorotic
+- 1 Resistant......
+Tall, with normal trifoliolates - 2 Resistant......
+Moderately tall, with normal trifoliolates - 3 Susceptible......
+Some stunting with reduced size trifoliolates - 4 Susceptible......
+Significant stunting with only unifoliolates or occasional small trifoliolates.
+The leaves are often crinkled and chlorotic. - 5 Susceptible.....
+Dead

-5 Resistant.....Dead